metatronslove/abjad/README.md

 >####        shadda option

-            Unnecessary to give for texts does not contain shadda; in order to calculate letters with shadda "double times" give 2, for single time give 1.
+            Unnecessary to give for texts do not contain shadda; in order to calculate letters with shadda "double times" give 2, for single time give 1.

 >####        detail option